Samsung QN90F TV Review

 60 Hz

 It has an optional backlight strobing feature, commonly known as black frame insertion (BFI).
 This feature reduces blur caused by the TV's fast response time, otherwise known as persistence blur.
-It works well at both 60Hz and 120Hz, as even though there is some minor image duplication, it's hard to notice.
+It only works at 60Hz, and even though there is some minor image duplication, it's hard to notice.

 Motion Interpolation